tep/zstash/README.md

     /colors/prompt/primary/hostname

-...would have a key of 'hostname' in the '/colors/prompt/primary' namespace.
+...would have a key of `hostname` in the `/colors/prompt/primary` namespace.

 The hierarchical power of zstash is that settings need not be defined with a static path; you can instead define settings using a namespace